Stingray Radio: History

 On August 26, 2013, Newcap Radio announced it would acquire four former Astral Media radio stations in Toronto and Vancouver, including CHBM-FM, CKZZ-FM, CHHR-FM and CISL, along with Bell Media's CFXJ-FM, for $112 million.
 The deal was made in the wake of Bell Media's acquisition of Astral.
 The deal was approved by the CRTC on March 19, 2014 and the sale closed on March 31, 2014.

 On April 25, 2017, Rogers Media announced its intent to acquire CISL from Newcap, who relaunched it as a Sportsnet Radio sports talk station with rights to the NHL's Vancouver Canucks.

 On May 11, 2017, Newcap Radio announced its purchase of NL Broadcasting in Kamloops and its three stations, CHNL, CKRV-FM, and CJKC-FM.

 On May 2, 2018, cable radio broadcaster Stingray Digital announced its intent to acquire Newcap Radio for $506 million.
 On October 23, 2018, the CRTC approved Stingray's application to acquire Newcap.
 The sale was completed just days later on October 26, 2018, with the Steele family holding the largest stake in the company besides its founders.

-In 2019, Stingray began a broader strategy of networking programs, such as morning shows, across regional groups of stations.
-This began with the syndication of CKGY-FM/Red Deer's Vinnie & Randi morning show across various country and adult hits stations in rural Alberta, the midday show The Paul McGuire Show across Stingray country stations, and the CIGV-FM/Penticton morning show (featuring former CMT personality Casey Clarke) across Stingray's country stations in the British Columbia Interior.
+In 2019, Stingray began a broader strategy of networking morning and evening shows across groups of stations.
+This began with the syndication of CKMP/Calgary's Katie & Ed morning show as an evening show across Stingray's CHR and hot AC stations, CKGY-FM/Red Deer's The Real Wake Up with Vinnie & Randi across its country and adult hits stations in rural Alberta, the midday show The Paul McGuire Show across its country stations, and the CIGV-FM/Penticton morning show (featuring former CMT personality Casey Clarke) across Stingray's country stations in the British Columbia Interior.
 The morning shows incorporate inserts from local hosts.
+In the case of Katie & Ed, Stingray stated that the program would largely replace programming that had already been voice-tracked.

 In January 2021, Stingray networked its rock stations in Atlantic Canada out of CFRQ-FM/Halifax, with all of them adopting the Q branding and airing CFRQ's morning show, in addition to the existing networked evening show Rock of the Atlantic.
 In late-March 2021, the company underwent a restructuring of some of its staff and local program directors, which resulted in layoffs.
 On April 5, 2021, Stingray launched The Morning Breeze with Brad & Deb for its The Breeze branded soft adult contemporary stations, which is networked out of CKUL-FM/Halifax and incorporates local inserts.
-Stingray also introduced the networked evening program Rock of the West (modelled after Rock of the Atlantic), which is hosted by Travis Currah of CIZZ-FM/Red Deer.
+Stingray also introduced the networked evening program Rock of the West (modelled after Rock of the Atlantic) on its rock stations in Western Canada, which is hosted by Travis Currah of CIZZ-FM/Red Deer.

 In June 2023, Stingray Radio's stations joined Bell Media's iHeartRadio Canada service; it will still participate in Radioplayer Canada.

 On May 13, 2025, Stingray closed its Lloydminster television stations CITL-DT and CKSA-DT, citing deteriorating economic conditions and other challenges facing the stations.